rramsden/mike/README.md

 ## Installing V8

 Some distros (i.a.
 Arch Linux) provides `libv8` in repository.
-If your operating system doesn't provide then you need to install one on your own, or used vendored version provided by mike in `deps/vi` directory.
+If your operating system doesn't provide it then you need to install one on your own, or used vendored version provided by mike in `deps/vi` directory.

     $ cd deps/v8